JaynilJaiswal/ForwardTacotron/README.md

 ```
 python train_tacotron.py
 ```
-Once the training is finished, the model will automatically extract the alignment features from the dataset.
-In case you stopped the training early, you can use the latest checkpoint to manually run the process with:
+(3) Use the trained tacotron model to create alignment features with:
 ```
 python train_tacotron.py --force_align
 ```
-(3) Train ForwardTacotron with:
+(4) Train ForwardTacotron with:
 ```
 python train_forward.py
 ```
-(4) Generate Sentences with Griffin-Lim vocoder:
+(5) Generate Sentences with Griffin-Lim vocoder:
 ```
 python gen_forward.py --alpha 1 --input_text 'this is whatever you want it to be' griffinlim
 ```
-If you want to use the [MelGAN](https://github.com/seungwonpark/melgan) or [HiFiGAN](https://github.com/jik876/hifi-gan) vocoder, you can produce .mel files with:
+If you want to use the [MelGAN](https://github.com/seungwonpark/melgan) vocoder, you can produce .mel files with:
 ```
 python gen_forward.py --input_text 'this is whatever you want it to be' melgan
 ```
-To vocode the resulting .mel files use the inference.py script from the MelGAN or HiFiGAN repo and point to the model output folder.
+To vocode the resulting .mel files use the inference.py script from the MelGAN repo and point to the model output folder (see inference example at [MelGAN](https://github.com/seungwonpark/melgan))

 As in the original repo you can also use a trained WaveRNN vocoder:
 ```